Featured Local Job: Class A and B CDL Drivers

 DTA has an immediate need for Class A and B CDL Drivers.

-DTA furnishes bulk transportation solutions for industrial, commercial, and residential projects throughout western Pennsylvania and surrounding regions.
-They move freight for the power generation, heavy highway, steel, oil and gas, commercial construction, and other industries with dedicated or spot service.
+DTA is the leading supplier of bulk transportation solutions for industrial, commercial, and residential projects throughout western Pennsylvania and surrounding regions.
+They move freight for power generation, heavy highway, steel, oil and gas, commercial construction, and other industries with dedicated or spot service.

 Their experienced staff works with each customer to secure the smartest transportation solutions for each assignment.
-A modern fleet of Peterbilt tri-axle dumps and tractors, combined with an array of trailers, provide reliable and flexible hauling services.
+A modern fleet of Peterbilt tri-axles and tractors, combined with an array of trailers, provides reliable and flexible hauling services.

-Strategically located near Route I-80 and I-79 in Kennerdell, PA, and near the Pennsylvania Turnpike in Somerset County, PA, DTA can quickly access your Midwest or Mid-Atlantic transportation opportunities.
+Strategically located near Route I-80 and I-79 in Kennerdell, PA, DTA has quick access to many different opportunities.

 Requirements: